ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

 ## Discovery

-If you followed the Configuration Wizard the last step will ask you to "Start Discovery".
+If you followed the **Configuration Wizard**, the last step will ask you to **Start Discovery**.
 You can also start discoveries by using the [Discovery Snapshot](../../IP_Fabric_GUI/discovery_snapshot.md) menu.
 This is where the magic of IP Fabric happens where it will go out to your devices, find neighbors, and collect information.